 Mulching also helps to maintain the soil moisture thus keeping your plants healthy throughout the chilly season.
 Additionally, it helps to prevent those ever-stubborn weeds which always tend to sprout whenever the temperatures begin to rise again after the winter.

 Improve the appearance of your flower bed by mulching it, and if possible consider organic mulching owing to its nutrient-rich benefits.

 5. Get Your Tool Shed Ready for The Season

 Most homeowners probably have their tool sheds as an extension of their houses, and so it implies getting it ready for the winter season just the same way you would do to your house.

 Inspect your shed’s roof for any damages and repair them in advance.
 Also, consider applying water sealing treatment or paint to the exterior siding and trims as this helps to prevent damages such as wood rot.

 Make sure to sort out all those broken tools you’ve been meaning to fix, oil hinges on shears, sharpen blades if needed, and organize your tool bench so that it stands ready for you on those first spring days.
 Be sure to store away seeds in lidded containers to prevent mouse infestation.

 Don’t take chances with regard to getting your home ready for the winter weather since you never know how much snow will come your way.
 An afternoon or two of preparedness will see you through those frigid winter days so you can stay tucked away safely indoors with your family.

-Author Bio: Deborah Tayloe is a DIY blogger and content writer for GutterBrush.
+Author Bio: Deborah Tayloe is a DIY blogger and content writer for the GutterBrush simple gutter guard system.
 She loves to write about DIY ideas and is a particular fan of furniture restoration.
 When she’s not writing about DIY topics, she’s putting her knowledge to use renovating her 50-year-old home one room at a time.